AndreaFavero71/stepper_sensorless_homing/README.md

 ### StallGuard Depends on Speed as Well as Torque:
-The StallGuard value varies with speed: The chart below shows StallGuard values experimentally collected in my setup with the motor running unloaded.<br>
+The StallGuard value varies with speed: The chart below shows StallGuard values experimentally collected in my setup, with the motor running unloaded.<br>
 When the stepper speed varies within a limited frequency range, the SG variation is relatively (and usefully) linear.<br>
 In the code, the expected minimum SG is calculated using: `min_expected_SG = 0.15 * speed      # speed is stepper frequency in Hz`<br>

 Sensorless homing stops the stepper when the first of these two conditions is true:
-- SG value, retrieved from UART, falling below 80% of the expected minimum.<br>
+- SG value, retrieved from UART, falling below 80% of the expected minimum (parameter `k` in `stepper.py` file).<br>
-- DIAG pin raising, when SG falling below the 45% of the expected minimum (latest code release).<br>
+- DIAG pin raising, when SG falling below the 45% of the expected minimum (parameter `k2` in latest `stepper.py` file).<br>

 This method works well from 400Hz to 1200Hz (up to 2000Hz with latest code).<br>
-Note: StallGuard is ignored for the first 100ms of every motor's startup; This saves quite a bit of trouble :smile: <br>
+**Note:** StallGuard is ignored for the first 100ms of every motor's startup; This saves quite a bit of trouble :smile: <br>

 ![chart image](/images/sg_chart2.PNG)